 "You start with them real early, and it's like three times you tell them, and they've got it," Pruett says.
 "They're extremely smart.
 They learn very quickly."

-Your Biewer terrier will be fine living in either an apartment or a house with a yard, Torres and Pruett say.
+Your Biewer terrier will be fine living in either an apartment or a house with a fenced-in yard, Torres and Pruett say.
 They certainly won't say no to a quick dash around the backyard, but a pair of daily walks outside an apartment will be just fine.
 It's also not a big deal if you miss a day of walks, Torres says.
 Your terrier is going to get enough exercise playing in the house and following you around.

 These dogs love activity, but once they're worn out they're likely to settle down on your lap or in their beds.
 But they won't stay like that all day long, which is why you need to make sure you're around most of the time or have a companion pet for your Biewer.
 Otherwise, your terrier might misbehave when left alone.